 Your adventure tour ends after breakfast.
-For those flying out of Marrakech on this day you can arrange airport transfers with your guide, and these can be booked any time for this day - there is luggage storage at the hotel should you need to check out before your go to the airport.
-Additional nights in Marrakech can also be booked upon request, please contact us for details.
+For those flying out of Marrakech on this day, you can arrange airport transfers with your guide, and these can be booked any time for this day - there is luggage storage at the hotel should you need to check out before your go to the airport.
 (Breakfast)